abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 15. Write a program to get the volume of a sphere with radius six.

-16. Difference from 17

-Write a program to calculate the difference between a given number and 17.
+16. Write a program to calculate the difference between a given number and 17.
 If the number is greater than 17, return twice the absolute difference.

-17. Number Range Tester

-Write a program to test whether a number is within 100 of 1000 or 2000.
+17. Write a program to test whether a number is within 100 of 1000 or 2000.

-18. Triple Sum Calculator

-Write a program to calculate the sum of three given numbers.
+18. Write a program to calculate the sum of three given numbers.
 If the values are equal, return three times their sum.

-19. Prefix "Is" String Modifier

-Write a program to get a newly-generated string from a given string where "Is" has been added to the front.
+19.Write a program to get a newly-generated string from a given string where "Is" has been added to the front.
 Return the string unchanged if the given string already begins with "Is".

-20. String Copy Generator

-Write a program that returns a string that is n (non-negative integer) copies of a given string.
+20. Write a program that returns a string that is n (non-negative integer) copies of a given string.

-21. Even or Odd Checker

-Write a program that determines whether a given number (accepted from the user) is even or odd, and prints an appropriate message to the user.
+21. Write a program that determines whether a given number (accepted from the user) is even or odd, and prints an appropriate message to the user.

 22. Count 4 in List